middleman/middlemanapp.com/source/guides/getting-started.html.markdown

 In addition to the default basic skeleton, Middleman comes with an optional project template based on the [HTML5 Boilerplate] project.
 Alternative templates can be accessed using the -t or --template command-line flags.
 For example, to start a new project based on HTML5 Boilerplate, run this command:

     :::bash
-    mm init my_new_boilerplate_project --template=html5
+    middleman init my_new_boilerplate_project --template=html5

 Finally, you can create your own custom template skeletons by creating folders in the ~/.middleman/ folder.
 For example, I can create a folder at ~/.middleman/mobile/ and fill it with files I intend to use on mobile projects

-If you run mm init with the help flag, you will see a list of all the possible templates it has detected:
+If you run middleman init with the help flag, you will see a list of all the possible templates it has detected:

     :::bash
-    mm init --help
+    middleman init --help

 This will list my custom mobile framework and I can create new projects based on it as before:

     :::bash
-    mm init my_new_mobile_project --template=mobile
+    middleman init my_new_mobile_project --template=mobile

-## The Development Cycle (mm server)
+## The Development Cycle (middleman server)

 The Middleman separates your development and production code from the start.
 This allows you to utilize a bevy of tools (such as HAML, SASS, etc) during development that are unnecessary or undesirable in production.
 We refer to these environments as The Development Cycle and the Static Site.